-- Consider the following factors when contributing to joint on-the-ground assessments with other companies: the size of the contributing company and the resources available to conduct due diligence; each company's ability to access on-the-ground information and the position of the company in the supply chain; and the reliability of the company's due diligence, as demonstrated by cross-checking the data provided by the company on all gold inputs. - Ensure that assessors are independent from the activity being assessed and free from conflict of interests.
-Company assessors must commit to reporting truthfully and accurately and upholding the highest professional ethical standards and exercise "due professional care".43 - Ensure the appropriate level of competence, by employing experts with knowledge and skill in as many of the following areas: the operational contexts assessed (e.g. linguistic abilities, cultural sensitivities), the substance of conflict related risks (e.g. the standards in Annex II, human rights, international humanitarian law, corruption, financial crime, conflict and financing parties to a conflict, transparency), the nature and form of the gold supply chain, and the standards and process contained in this Guidelines. - d.
-Provide assessment teams with access to mines, intermediaries, consolidators and/or transporters within the company's control or influence, including: - i. physical access to sites, including in other countries where transshipment or relabeling is likely; - ii. access to books, records or other evidence of procurement practices, tax, fee and royalty payments, and export documentation; - iii. local logistics support and assistance; - iv. security for itself and for any information providers. - Establish or support the creation, where appropriate, of community monitoring networks and/or multi-stakeholder information units to feed information into the assessment team.
-Review, and add to or create if possible, interactive maps that indicate the location of mines, armed groups, trade routes, roadblocks and airfields. - 2.1.3.3 FOR LSM GOLD (WHETHER MINED BY MEDIUM AND LARGE SCALE MINING COMPANIES IN RED FLAGGED OPERATIONS OR LSM GOLD PURCHASED FROM OTHER SOURCES), in order to determine risk, obtain evidence of the factual circumstances of gold extraction, processing, trade, handling, transport and export (if applicable), which may include:
+- a.
+Consider the following factors when contributing to joint on-the-ground assessments with other companies: the size of the contributing company and the resources available to conduct due diligence; each company's ability to access on-the-ground information and the position of the company in the supply chain; and the reliability of the company's due diligence, as demonstrated by cross-checking the data provided by the company on all gold inputs. - b.
+Ensure that assessors are independent from the activity being assessed and free from conflict of interests.
+Company assessors must commit to reporting truthfully and accurately and upholding the highest professional ethical standards and exercise "due professional care".
+43 - c.
+Ensure the appropriate level of competence, by employing experts with knowledge and skill in as many of the following areas: the operational contexts assessed (e.g., linguistic abilities, cultural sensitivities), the substance of conflict related risks (e.g., the standards in Annex II, human rights, international humanitarian law, corruption, financial crime, conflict and financing parties to a conflict, transparency), the nature and form of the gold supply chain, and the standards and process contained in this Guidelines. - d.
+Provide assessment teams with access to mines, intermediaries, consolidators and/or transporters within the company's control or influence, including: - i. physical access to sites, including in other countries where transshipment or relabeling is likely; - ii. access to books, records or other evidence of procurement practices, tax, fee and royalty payments, and export documentation; - iii. local logistics support and assistance; - iv. security for itself and for any information providers.

-&lt;sup>42 For example, for gold from large-scale gold mines, the gold producer may be best situated to collect the relevant on-theground information at the mine site, while the other upstream companies ensure that the information is collected and maintained in accordance with this Guidelines and should collect additional information on circumstances between gold producers and refiners.
+For example, for gold from large-scale gold mines, the gold producer may be best situated to collect the relevant on-the-ground information at the mine site, while the other upstream companies ensure that the information is collected and maintained in accordance with this Guidelines and should collect additional information on circumstances between gold producers and refiners.

-43 Art 4, ISO 19011: 2002.
+Art 4, ISO 19011: 2002.